BroadbandForum/usp/specification/security/index.md

 This secure means can be accomplished through USP (see [Theory of Operations](./index.md#theory-of-operations)), or through a mechanism external to USP.
 The stored CA certificates can be root or intermediate CAs.

-**R-SEC.3** - Where a CA is trusted to authenticate Controller identity, the Agent MUST ensure the URN form of the Controller Endpoint ID is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute, and this matches the USP Header `from_id`.
+**R-SEC.3** - Where a CA is trusted to authenticate Controller identity, the Agent MUST ensure the URN form of the Controller Endpoint ID is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute, and this matches the USP Record `from_id`.

-**R-SEC.4** - Where a CA is trusted to authorize a Controller Role, the Agent MUST ensure the URN form of the Controller Endpoint ID (that matches the USP Header `from_id`) is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute.
+**R-SEC.4** - Where a CA is trusted to authorize a Controller Role, the Agent MUST ensure the URN form of the Controller Endpoint ID (that matches the USP Record `from_id`) is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute.

 Note that trusting a CA to authorize a Controller Role requires the Agent to maintain an association between a CA certificate and the Role(s) that CA is trusted to authorize.
 If the Agent allows CAs to authorize Roles, the Agent will need to identify specific CA certificates in a Controller’s chain of trust that can authorize Roles.
 The specific Role(s) associated with such a CA certificate can then be inherited by the Controller.